ColinKennedy/ways/docs/contributing.rst

 Contexts
 ++++++++

-If you go to ways.situation.Context, you can read more about the class.
+If you go to :class:`ways.base.situation.Context`, you can read more about the class.

 Context objects have